Same-day Filing

 Additional steps after filing your Articles of Organization:

-In California, 90 days after you file your articles of organization, you need to submit Form LLC-12.
+In California, 90 days after you file your Articles of Organization, you need to submit Form LLC-12.
 This form is also referred to as your initial statement of information.

 1. Obtain an employer identification number (EIN).
 This is provided through the IRS and is used to identify the company.
 It is necessary to open a business banking account, get a business license, and file a business tax return.